Michael Tynan

-Michael John Tynan MD FRCP (born 18 April 1934) was Professor of Paediatric Cardiology at Guy’s Hospital (1982–99) and is a member of Cambridge University’s Paediatric Cardiology Hall of Fame.
+Michael John Tynan (born 18 April 1934) was Professor of Paediatric Cardiology at Guy's Hospital (1982–99) and is a member of Cambridge University’s Paediatric Cardiology Hall of Fame.

 Tynan was born on 18 April 1934, the son of Jerry Joseph Tynan (a Squadron Leader in the Royal Air Force) and Florence Ann Tynan.
 He was educated at Bedford Modern School and the London Hospital.